Discover the world around you with Nature Stewards

 What’s beneath our feet?
 How do big Earth processes continue to shape our landscape?
 What is soil and why are soils so important?
 How do rocks and soils influence fungi, flora, fauna, and our community?

-Time to focus on the fungi and flora of Victoria and your local area.
-Finding it, naming it, perhaps even unearthing a lifelong flora or fungi passion?
+Time to focus on the fungi and plants of Victoria and your local area.
+Finding it, naming it, perhaps even unearthing a lifelong passion?

 The furry and not-so-furry animals around us, finding them, describing them, and supporting them.
-Perhaps time to discover a lifelong fauna passion too?
+Perhaps time to discover a lifelong wildlife passion too?

 Water – a vital part of our lives and ecosystems.
 Local catchments, river systems, dams, water life are some of the streams of this session, together with water in the urban environment.